Use the eligibility assistant to check if you're eligible for a lifelong learning credit.

 - You are going to take a part-time programme at an HBO institution or university.

 - Your tuition fees are not be reimbursed in full by another organisation or individual, such as your employer or your parents.
-If you are paying part of the tuition fees yourself, you can apply for a lifelong learning credit for the remainder.
+If part of the tuition fees are paid for you, you can apply for a lifelong learning credit for the remainder.
+An exception is made for the STAP budget (link in Dutch) Link opent externe pagina : this does not affect your lifelong learning credit.